FerEspinosa/ABC9/README.md

 - Every user will be a "tutor account" and every "tutor account" will be able to manage several "student accounts"
 - The data base should be stored in Firestore and also persist on the local SQLite database (using Room)
 - User should be able to create win prices
-(Image, description of the price, and condition. e.g: achieving 200 points, or playing 10 days in a row, etc)
+(setting image, description of the price, and condition. e.g: achieving 200 points, or playing 10 days in a row, etc)

 Contact: la.torre.encantada@gmail.com